Danthewaann/pyallel/README.md

   pyallel mypy . :: black .

+if you want to provide options to a command you need to use the double dash symbol (--) to indicate that any options provided after this symbol should not be interpreted by pyallel

+  pyallel -n -- mypy -V :: black --version

 commands can also be grouped using the group separator symbol (:::)

   pyallel echo boil kettle :: sleep 1 ::: echo make coffee